garrandall/popular-music-data/tracks/hot-summer-nights-night.md

 It felt good when we got it right
 It felt good on a hot summer night

-Ooh hot summer nights
+Oh hot summer nights
-Ooh hot summer nights
+Oh hot summer nights

 So it lives and it always will
 The songs we sung are in us still
 Ringing out with all of their might
 In the heat of a hot summer night

-Ooh hot summer nights
+Oh hot summer nights
-Ooh hot summer nights
+Oh hot summer nights